xando/django-rocket-engine/docs/installation.rst

     handlers:
     - url: /.*
-      script: django_rocket.wsgi
+      script: rocket_engine.wsgi

-django_rocket as every Django application needs to be added to settings.py file in INSTALLED_APPS section:
+django-rocket-engine as every Django application needs to be added to settings.py file in INSTALLED_APPS section:

 .. code-block:: python

     # settings.py
     INSTALLED_APPS = (
         ...
-        'django_rocket',
+        'rocket-engine',
     )

 Very list  bit that  needs to  be done  is to  modify settings  to use